-Term Definition АМНІ Adult Mental Health Initiative.
-A collaboration of county LMHAs and/or a Tribal Nation Mental Health Agency that provide or enhance coordination of the delivery of mental health services required under the Minnesota Comprehensive Adult Mental Health Act AMRTC Anoka Metro Regional Treatment Center.
-A state psychiatric hospital that serves people who have a mental illness Assisted Unit An eligible unit that is occupied by a Participant, who has executed an approved lease with the landlord, is receiving a Bridges subsidy, and whose landlord has executed a Bridges Contract with a Housing Agency Behavioral Health Service Agency An agency that promotes mental health, resilience, and wellbeing; the treatment of mental and substance use disorders; and the support of those who experience and/or are in recovery from these conditions, along with their families and communities.
-Bridges Bridges Rental Assistance Program.
-A state rental assistance program for people with mental illness who are waiting for a permanent housing subsidy Bridges Grant Contract Agreement A document Minnesota Housing executes with a Housing Agency outlining respective responsibilities in administering Bridges Bridges Contract An agreement executed by a Housing Agency and a landlord describing the terms that must be met for the landlord to receive subsidy payments on behalf of a Participant residing in an eligible unit Bridges RTC Bridges Regional Treatment Center.
-A state rental assistance program for people with mental illness who are leaving AMRTC or Forensic Services and are waiting for a permanent housing subsidy Briefing Session A meeting at which the eligible applicant receives an explanation of Bridges and instructions for leasing an Assisted Unit Case Management Activities that are designed to help people with mental illness gain access to services that meet mental health needs.
-Case management services include developing an individual community support plan, referring and assisting the person in obtaining needed mental health and other
+Term Definition Adult Rehabilitative Mental Health Services (ARMHS) A range of services that helps an individual develop and enhance psychiatric stability, social competencies, personal and emotional adjustment, and independent living and community skills Adult Mental Health Initiative (AMHI) A collaboration of county LMHAs and/or a Tribal Nation Mental Health Agency that provide or enhance coordination of the delivery of mental health services required under the Minnesota Comprehensive Adult Mental Health Act Anoka Metro Regional Treatment Center (AMRTC) A state psychiatric hospital that serves people who have a mental illness Assertive Community Treatment (ACT) An intensive nonresidential treatment and rehabilitative mental health services provided according to the assertive community treatment model.
+Assisted Unit An eligible unit that is occupied by a Participant, who has executed an approved lease with the landlord, is receiving a Bridges subsidy, and whose landlord has executed a Bridges Contract with a Housing Agency Behavioral Health Service Agency An agency that promotes mental health, resilience, and wellbeing; the treatment of mental and substance use disorders; and the support of those who experience and/or are in recovery from these conditions, along with their families and communities Bridges The Bridges Rental Assistance Program.
+A state rental assistance program for People with Mental Illness who are waiting for a permanent housing subsidy Bridges Contract An agreement executed by a Housing Agency and a landlord describing the terms that must be met for the landlord to receive subsidy payments on behalf of a Participant residing in an eligible unit Bridges RTC Bridges Regional Treatment Center.
+A state rental assistance program for People with Mental Illness who are leaving AMRTC or Forensic Services and are waiting for a permanent housing subsidy Bridges RTC Participant A person with mental illness that is eligible participant for Bridges (see participant definition below) and: • Is hospitalized at the Anoka Metro Regional Treatment Center (AMRTC) or St. Peter Regional Treatment Center, now known as Forensic Services, and does not meet hospital level of care;

-Term Definition services, ensuring coordination of services, and monitoring the delivery of services CE Coordinated Entry.
-A centralized or coordinated process designed to coordinate program Participant intake, assessment, and provision of referrals Certificate of Participation - Statement of Participant Obligations A document provided by the Housing Agency that lists the unit size and rent limits and that authorizes an eligible Participant to find a unit CoC Continuum of Care.
-A community strategic plan to organize and deliver housing and services to reduce the incidence of Homelessness by assisting homeless individuals, youth and families with children to move to self-sufficiency and permanent housing Community Support Services Program A program, under the clinical supervision of a Mental Health Professional, designed to provide supportive services for people with mental illness to improve their ability to live in the community.
-Services include: Outreach Education about mental illness, treatment and recovery Development of competitive employment and work- related opportunities Opportunities for social, peer and recovery support Assistance in applying for basic needs and health insurance benefits Housing Support Services Competency Restoration Program at St. Peter A program that provides comprehensive treatment and evaluation of individuals who have been committed for competency restoration pursuant to Minnesota Rule of Criminal Procedure Rule 20.01 Subd.
-7 Cooperative Agreement An outline of the respective roles and responsibilities of a Housing Agency and an LMH Entity Crisis Housing Fund A flexible pool of money that provides short-term housing assistance to people with mental illness whose income is being used to pay for inpatient psychiatric treatment of 90 days or less DHS-BHD Minnesota Department of Human Services Behavioral Health Division FMR Fair Market Rent.
-HUD established rent limits for geographical areas Forensic Services Formerly known as St. Peter Regional Treatment Center and is the location of the Minnesota Security Hospital, Competency Restoration Program and Transition Services
+Term Definition Has significant or complex barriers to accessing and retaining housing; and Is homeless or at imminent risk of homelessness upon AMRTC or Forensic Services admission or discharge.
+Briefing Session A meeting at which the eligible applicant receives an explanation of Bridges and instructions for leasing an Assisted Unit Case Management Activities that are designed to help People with Mental Illness gain access to services that meet mental health needs.
+Case Management services include developing an individual community support plan, referring and assisting the person in obtaining needed mental health and other services, ensuring coordination of services, and monitoring the delivery of services Coordinated Entry (CE) A centralized or coordinated process designed to coordinate program Participant intake, assessment, and provision of referrals CoC Continuum of Care.
+A community strategic plan to organize and deliver housing and services to reduce the incidence of Homelessness by assisting homeless individuals, youth and families with children to move to self-sufficiency and permanent housing Community Support Services Program A program, under the clinical supervision of a Mental Health Professional, designed to provide supportive services for People with Mental Illness to improve their ability to live in the community.
+Services include: Competency Restoration Program A program that provides comprehensive treatment and evaluation of individuals who have been committed for competency restoration pursuant to Minnesota Rule of Criminal Procedure Rule 20.01 Sub.
+7